eway-crm/csharp-lib/Examples/DeleteCompany/README.md

 ![example output](Images/sample_output_before.PNG)

 This sample shows deletion of company.
-It is done by using function `wcfConnection.CallMethod()` with name of the method as first parameter and jObject  with GUID of the Company to be deleted as second..
+It is done by using function `wcfConnection.CallMethod()` with name of the method as first parameter and JObject  with GUID of the Company to be deleted as second.
 ```c#

 // List all companies